What Services Does the School Nurse Provide?

 Supplies used in the clinic:

-Should you know of a reason why these items should not be used on your son/daughter, please contact me.
+Should you know of a reason why these items should not be used on your student, please contact the clinic.

-5. ALL MEDICATIONS should be delivered to the clinic by the parent or guardian.
+4. ALL MEDICATION should be delivered to the clinic by the parent or guardian.
 Please contact the school nurse if there are problems with this.